TeamRizu/outfox-wikijs/dev/theming/understandingactorframes.md

 You can add more [Actors](/en/dev/actors/actortypes/actor) into an [ActorFrame](/en/dev/actors/actortypes/actorframe) in a few ways, which are based on Lua's method of appending onto an existing table.

-## Method 1: Directly writing to the table

-In this one, you just write onto the table like before